Join us as a

 • You’ll provide assessments for Personal Independence Payment (PIP) customers, Work Capability Assessments (WCAs) for individuals claiming Universal Credit (UC) or Employment and Support Allowance (ESA), or other assessments for specialist benefits (depending on your role and background).

-In the role, you will produce functional assessment reports which may be complex in nature due to dealing with customers with multiple conditions such as mental and physical.
+In this role, you will produce functional assessment reports which may be complex in nature due to dealing with customers with multiple conditions such as mental and physical.
 You may need to liaise with GPs, or other medical professionals who are involved in providing care for the individuals you are assessing, to ensure reports are fair, accurate, and produced to a high professional standard.

 • Make medical diagnoses